 Tank Side Cesium removal (TSCR):

-The Tank-Side Cesium Removal (TSCR) system will separate both cesium and undissolved solid materials from radioactive tank waste, providing a low-activity waste stream that can be sent to the Waste Treatment and Immobilization Plant’s Low-Activity Waste (LAW) facility for vitrification.
+The Tank-Side Cesium Removal (TSCR) system separates both cesium and undissolved solid materials from radioactive tank waste, providing a low-activity waste stream that can be sent to the Waste Treatment and Immobilization Plant’s Low-Activity Waste (LAW) facility for vitrification.
 Located just outside Hanford’s AP Tank Farm on a 3,000-square-foot site, TSCR is comprised of the main process enclosure, a control room and two other skids containing ancillary support and ventilation systems.
-Two backwashable filters and two ion exchange columns will operate during an initial demonstration phase to process approximately 170,000 gallons of waste.
+Two backwashable filters and two ion exchange columns that operate during the initial demonstration phase to process approximately 170,000 gallons of waste.
 A third ion exchange column will be run during full operations.
-The control room will house work stations for remote monitoring and control for system operations and maintenance.
+The control room houses work stations for remote monitoring and control for system operations and maintenance.